Davis–Monthan Air Force Base: Tactical Air Command

-Post-Cold War era
+After the Cold War era

 In the 1990s, the 355 TTW continued to train A-10 crews for assignments to units in the United States, England, and Korea.
-During this period, the 602nd Tactical Air Control Wing deployed Airborne Forward Air Controllers in their OA-10 aircraft to Operation Desert Storm, providing nearly 100 percent of this capability to the war.
+During this period, the 602nd Tactical Air Control Wing deployed airborne forward air controllers in their OA-10 aircraft to Operation Desert Storm, providing nearly 100% of this capability to the war.

 On 1 October 1991, the 355 TTW was redesignated as the 355th Fighter Wing (355 FW) in tune with the Air Force's Objective Wing philosophy.
-The 355th Fighter Wing was composed of the 355th Operations Group (355 OG), the 355th Maintenance Group (355 MG), the 355th Medical Group (355 MDG), and the 355th Mission Support Group (355 MSG).
+The 355 FW was composed of the 355th Operations Group, the 355th Maintenance Group, the 355th Medical Group, and the 355th Mission Support Group.

-A newly modified A-10C Thunderbolt II taxis into Davis–Monthan AFB.
+A newly modified A-10C Thunderbolt II taxied into Davis–Monthan AFB.

-In May 1992, the 41st and 43d Electronic Combat Squadrons, flying EC-130H Hercules Compass Call arrived.
+In May 1992, the 41st and 43d Electronic Combat Squadrons, flying the EC-130H Hercules Compass Call arrived.
 The aircraft carried an airborne battlefield command and control center capsule that provides continuous control of tactical air operations in the forward battle area and behind enemy lines.
 This capability added yet more strength to the wing's combat capability.
 The 43rd Electronic Combat Squadron "Bats" are part of the 55th Wing at Offutt AFB, Nebraska, but operate out of Davis–Monthan.
-In addition, the 42d Airborne Command and Control Squadron arrived from Keesler AFB, Mississippi on 19 July 1994.
+In addition, the 42d Airborne Command and Control Squadron arrived from Keesler AFB, Mississippi, on 19 July 1994.

 On 1 May 1992, senior Air Force leaders implemented the policy of one base, one wing, one boss.
-The 836 AD and 602 TAIRCW inactivated (the later on 15 June 1992) while the 41 ECS and 43 ECS came under control of the 355 FW.
-With the mission diversified, the 355th Fighter Wing was re-designated as the 355th Wing (355 WG).
+The 836 AD and 602 TAIRCW inactivated (the later on 15 June 1992), while the 41 ECS and 43 ECS came under control of the 355 FW.
+With the mission diversified, the 355th FW was redesignated as the 355th Wing (355 WG).

 Air Combat Command

-On 1 June 1992, Tactical Air Command was inactivated and all aircraft, personnel and installations previously under TAC were transferred to the newly established Air Combat Command (ACC) on the same date.
-Following Operation Desert Storm, the 355 WG supported Operation Southern Watch during deployments to Al Jaber, Kuwait, in 1997 by deploying 24 A-10s, in 1998 by deploying 16 A-10s, and in 1999 by deploying 14 A-10s—all to ensure compliance of the 33rd parallel southern no-fly zone.
+On 1 June 1992, Tactical Air Command was inactivated and all aircraft, personnel, and installations previously under TAC were transferred to the newly established Air Combat Command on the same date.
+Following Operation Desert Storm, the 355 WG supported Operation Southern Watch during deployments to Al Jaber, Kuwait, in 1997 by deploying 24 A-10s, in 1998 by deploying 16 A-10s, and in 1999 by deploying 14 A-10s, all to ensure compliance of the 33rd parallel southern no-fly zone.
 The flight and mysterious crash of Captain Craig D. Button took off from Davis–Monthan Air Force Base on 12 April 1997.